CommonWealthRobotics/bowler-intellij/design.md

   - If the kernel is not remote, then it needs to download the new version and give the file path to the kernel so that it can update and restart itself.
     - This workflow should also be used for updating the display.
 The kernel and the display should use the same updater bootstrap library.
   - If the kernel is remote, then it needs to use the gRPC call to send the Jar over to the embedded computer and have it update and restart the kernel.
 - Single install: the user only installs an IntelliJ plugin.
-All other dependencies (including platform-specific artifacts) must be bundled inside the plugin Jar and self-extracted at runtime.
+All other dependencies (like the kernel and display Jars and the JVM) must be downloaded and installed using the normal updating machinery.

 ### Miscellaneous